 She didn’t attend, and I was disappointed.
 At the lunch break, my work colleagues went to a nearby restaurant.
-I wasn’t feeling so social, so I spent my lunch sitting alone on a park bench.
+I walked to a nearby park bench and ate alone.

 As the seminar was about to resume, a co-worker, the only person I’d confided in about Her Wonderfulness, told me she’d been at the restaurant they went to.
 She came to their table to show off her engagement ring.

 These disappointments are just a few of many involving this woman.
-I wasn’t often bitter or angry.
+I was never bitter or angry.
 Instead, after the sadness and grief of each disappointment passed, I regained hope that eventually we’d reconnect.

 Around two years after the incident that initiated our separation, my daily crying began to ease, but it took more time to get completely over her.